awslabs/seed-farmer/docs/reference/cli-commands.md

 The commands are frequently used to interrogate deployments and modules.
 It is recommended to explore these commands as they do not alter the deployments.

 !!! warning "Toolchain Region"
     The toolchain account is region-specific.
-If you cannot get your deployment or module information, be sure to pass the `--region` of the toolchain account to assure SeedFarmer interrogates the proper region.
+If you cannot get your deployment or module information, be sure to pass the `--region` of the toolchain account to assure Seed-Farmer interrogates the proper region.

 ### list deployments